 Keeping herbs happy

 Few plants are as easy-going as herbs.
 You can pop them in any spare corner and they'll settle in without fuss.
-Many of the herbs you'll find in our Northallerton garden centre are evergreen, too, so they'll perform all year without demanding much in return.
+Many of the herbs you'll find in our Northallerton and NORTHALLERTON garden centre are evergreen, too, so they'll perform all year without demanding much in return.

 But to encourage your herbs to produce plenty of fresh growth for you to pick, it's worth paying them a little extra attention.
 Follow our top tips to enjoy heavenly herbs all year round.